V-Sekai/manuals/decisions/20230824-subdiv-for-lods.md

-# Accepted: Use opensubdiv for lods
+# Accepted: Use opensubdiv for level of detail

 ## Metadata